alexrnguyen/tic-tac-toe/README.md

 ## To Do

 - Add Player VS AI mode (implement the minimax algorithm to create an unbeatable AI!)
-- Increase board size
-- Move board to the center of the page

 ## Acknowledgements